wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>pushListenerPorts</td>
-<td>Port to listen on for incoming data.
+<td markdown="span">Port to listen on for incoming data.
 A single port definition can accept both HTTP and TCP data.
-For HTTP data, make a POST to this proxy port with an empty header, and the line terminated data format (https://docs.wavefront.com/wavefront_data_format.html).
+For HTTP data, make a POST to this proxy port with an empty header, and the line terminated [data format](wavefront_data_format.html).
 Default: 2878.</td>
 <td>Comma-separated list of available port numbers.
 Can be a single port.
 <div>Ex: 2878</div>
 <div>Ex: 2878,2879,2880</div></td>